 This begs the question, what else is there beyond creatine for supporting lean mass gains?

 One of the best supplements to support lean mass gains is phosphatidic acid (PA).

-Phosphatidic acid is a naturally occuring phospholipid (glycerol molecule bonded to two fatty acids and one phosphate group) that the body synthesizes during resistance training.
-Basically, when muscle fibers are damaged as a result of the external loading (e.g. weight on the bar), the enzyme phospholipase D senses this damage and produces phosphatidic acid, which a sensor for your muscles to grow.
+Phosphatidic acid is a naturally occurring phospholipid (glycerol molecule bonded to two fatty acids and one phosphate group) that the body synthesizes during resistance training.
+Basically, when muscle fibers are damaged as a result of the external loading (e.g. weight on the bar), the enzyme phospholipase D senses this damage and produces phosphatidic acid, which is a sensor for your muscles to grow.